 If you love watching and even joining the locals in their favorite recreational activities, I highly recommend visiting People’s Park in Shanghai.

-During our trip, visiting People’s Park allowed us to watch locals singing in unison, playing chess, running after their dogs, practicing martial arts, performing dance moves and doing many other interesting activities.
+During our trip, visiting People’s Park allowed us to watch locals singing in unison, playing chess, running after their dogs, practicing martial arts, performing dance moves, and doing many other exciting activities.
 People’s Park is definitely one of the best places to experience local activities in Shanghai.

 4. Learn more about Shanghai’s culture and history at Duolun Road

-Dubbed as the Cultural Celebrities Street of Shanghai, Duolun Road is where some of China’s most well-known cultural figures, including Lu Xun, Ding Ling and Qu Qiubai, used to dwell over 100 years ago.
-Despite my limited knowledge about them (except from Lu Xun whose works we used to learn in high school), it’s still quite delightful to visit such a culturally meaningful and beautifully poetic place.
+Dubbed the Cultural Celebrities’ Street of Shanghai, Duolun Road is where some of China’s most well-known cultural figures, including Lu Xun, Ding Ling, and Qu Qiubai, dwelled over 100 years ago.
+Despite my limited knowledge about them (except Lu Xun whose works we used to learn in high school), it’s still quite delightful to visit such a culturally meaningful and beautifully poetic place.

 You can also find sculptures of these cultural celebrities along the road.
 Though it only takes around 10 minutes to walk from one end of the street to the other, Duolun Road is still an amusing and peaceful place to immerse in Shanghai’s local life.

 5. Take a free tour in Shanghai with a local